 RANDOLPH MATTHEWS, ARUN GHOSH AND GAWAIN HEWITT GO NORTH

-The Festival teams up with Clive, artsdepot’s club night for young people with learning disabilities on Friday 8 November – bringing jazz centre stage!
-Featuring a performance by young people following a special jazz residency with vocal explorer Randolph Matthews, music technologist Gawain Hewitt and composer/clarinettist Arun Ghosh.
+The Festival teamed up with Clive, artsdepot’s club night for young people with learning disabilities and brought jazz centre stage!
+The performance featured a performance by young people followed by a special jazz residency with vocal explorer Randolph Matthews, music technologist Gawain Hewitt and composer/clarinettist Arun Ghosh.

 BRENDAN REILLY, ZARA McFARLANE AND CECILIA STALIN GO EAST

-In partnership with Tower Hamlets Arts and Music Education Service (THAMES) three of London’s finest vocalists deliver a series of inspirational and fun jazz singing workshops for primary school children and training for their teachers across Tower Hamlets this autumn, and bringing the schools together is a final, celebratory concert.
+In partnership with Tower Hamlets Arts and Music Education Service (THAMES) three of London’s finest vocalists delivered a series of inspirational and fun jazz singing workshops for primary school children and training for their teachers across Tower Hamlets in the autumn, and culminated in the schools coming together for a final celebratory concert.

 SOWETO KINCH AND ESKA GO SOUTH

-Patron Soweto Kinch and acclaimed singer songwriter Eska introduce a new music, dance and theatre commission created by talented young people from across South East and Outer London, in partnership with ArtsTrain.
-Featuring the brightest talent and original voices from the region.
-Prior to their performance on Monday 18 November at Langley Park Concert Hall, they’ll also be working with wordsmith, Zena Edwards.
+Patron Soweto Kinch and acclaimed singer songwriter Eska introduced a new music, dance and theatre commission created by talented young people from across South East and Outer London, in partnership with ArtsTrain.
+It featured the brightest talent and original voices from the region.
+Prior to their performance, they also worked with wordsmith, Zena Edwards.

 INTERNATIONAL ARTISTS GO BACK TO SCHOOL

 As part of our commitment to nurturing the next generation of musicians, we regularly take top-flight international artists into conservatoires and music colleges around London.
-This year’s festival is no different and so far confirmed we have Carla Bley (hyperlink to trio event at Wigmore Hall) visiting the students at Guildhall School of Music and Drama, and Festival on the Move artist, Alan Hampton, dropping in to Tech Music School.
+Last year’s festival was no different - we had Marcus Miller visiting the students at Guildhall School of Music and Drama, and Festival on the Move artist, Alan Hampton, dropping in to Tech Music School and TrinityLaban.

 For more information about EFG London Jazz Festival and our year round Learning & Participation programme, please contact firstname.lastname@example.org